Importance of Shot Noise in the Search for an Isotropic Stochastic Gravitational-Wave Background with Next Generation

 In the above equation, $\bm{\theta}_\mathrm{tr}^i$ denotes the true parameters of the $i$th \ac{BNS} event, and $\bm{\theta}^i_\mathrm{rec}$ denotes the recovered parameters for the same event.
 We perform a Fisher analysis to determine $\bm{\theta}_\mathrm{rec}^i$, as described in the Appendix~\ref{app: Fisher}.
 We also refer to Ref.~\cite{Zhou:2022nmt, Zhou:2022otw, Zhong:2025qno} for more details.

 In the left panel of Fig.~\ref{fig: subtraction_vs_std}, we compare the subtraction residual and the statistical fluctuation of the foreground, where the red curves correspond to the mean of the subtraction residual across the 200 realizations for different $z^\star$ values, and the orange curves show the standard deviation of $\Omega_\mathrm{BNS}^{z^\star}(f)$, which is denoted by $\sigma_{\Omega_\mathrm{BNS}^{z^\star}}(f)$ in the later discussion.
 The orientation of the arrow shows how red/orange curves change as $z^\star$ increases.
 As $z^\star$ increases starting from zero, the mean subtraction residual increases rapidly and surpasses the standard deviation of $\Omega_\mathrm{BNS}^{z^\star}(f)$ when $z^\star=0.04$.
 After this point, the mean subtraction residual plateaus as $z^\star$ approaches 0.50.
-This suggests that the subtraction residual is also dominated by nearby loud events, and thus also manifests as a form of shot noise.

 For reference, we also show $\widehat{\sigma}^{\mathrm{CE}}_\mathrm{HH}(f)$ in purple, which is the uncertainty of the cross-correlation spectrum $\widehat{C}(f)$ (c.f.
 Eq.~\ref{eq:stoch}) assuming one-year observation and two co-located and coincident detectors at LIGO Hanford site, both operating with \ac{CE}2 sensitivity~\cite{CE2_PSD}.
 The segment duration of the cross-correlation analysis is chosen to be $T=192$ s and $\delta f=1/32$ Hz.
 We refer to Appendix~\ref{app: CC} and Ref.~\cite{pygwb,Romano:2016dpx,Allen:1997ad} for more technical details regarding the cross-correlation analysis.
 For simplicity, we denote $\widehat{\sigma}^\mathrm{CE}_\mathrm{HH}(f)$ as $\widehat{\sigma}_n(f)$ throughout the remainder of this paper.
 We observe that when $z^\star=0.08$, the mean subtraction residual begins to get comparable to $\widehat{\sigma}_n(f)$ in the most sensitive band and quickly exceeds it when $z^\star$ keeps increasing.
 This indicates that, in this band, the uncertainty of the search is no longer dominated by the detector noise, but by the subtraction residual.